webboty/Dexter-Wiki/Dexter-Networking.md

 `nameserver 8.8.8.8 `
 save it, and then restart.

-- The ethernet adapter on the Xilix chips all come with the same MAC address and IP address.
+- The ethernet adapter on the Xilinx chips all come with the same MAC address and IP address.
 If there is more than one Dexter on the CAT5 network (doesn't apply to WiFi) you will need to edit both.
 See [Issue 57](https://github.com/HaddingtonDynamics/Dexter/issues/57) for more information.

+- IP address crashes: If you have multiple Dexters on the same IP address, or if there happens to be some other device on the network with the same IP address, you will not be able to reliably communicate with Dexter.
+On a large network, or one that uses DHCP over all addresses, you should probably [convert to using DHCP](#dhcp-assigned).
+See [the DHCP section](#dhcp-assigned) for information on how to set that up, and how to find Dexters IP address when it's being assigned by a DHCP service.

 # See also
 - https://help.ubuntu.com/lts/serverguide/network-configuration.html General information on Network configuration for servers.
 Dexter is basically a server.